danyspin97/PhpBotFramework/docs/payments.rst

 ------------------------------
 Configure Payments credentials
 ------------------------------

-During the enabling of Payments API, you should've received a token from BotFather.

 PhpBotFramework comes with a method named **setPayment** which's used to set the necessary data used by the bot to receive money (the provider token and the money currency).